Skip to the content

 VULNERABLE

 Giant anteaters are listed as Vulnerable on the IUCN Red List.
 They are considered Central America’s most threatened mammal, with population declines estimated at least 30% over the past 10 years.
-Causes appear to be habitat loss; deaths caused by fires, dogs, and traffic; being hunted for sport, food or as pests; and illegal trade as pets.
+Causes appear to be habitat loss; deaths caused by fires, dogs, and traffic; being hunted for sport, food or as pests; and illegal trade.
 Please join our efforts to secure a future for this endangered species by donating to our conservation fund.

 Stay Informed!